Anchorsify/Anchorsify.github.io/_pages/KageBunshin.md

 #### --( Kage Bunshin no Jutsu - Shadow Clone Technique )--
 Perhaps the pinnacle of development for the ninja replication technique is this jutsu.
 Whereas bunshin creates what are essentially illusions, shadow clones use chakra to create a perfect copy of the original person.
 Despite this, they are fairly delicate and unstable; a solid blow will harm the clone as if it was flesh and blood, but moments later the bunshin will vanish in a puff of smoke.

-- Cost: 1 Fatigue level or 1 Willpower
+- Cost: 1 Fatigue level or 1 Willpower per clone
 - Speed: 5, +2 per clone
 - Seal Speed: 5, +2 per clone